Our Commitment to Animal Care

 As the world’s largest outdoor rodeo and Western celebration, Cheyenne Frontier Days™ takes commitment to animal care seriously.
 Out of the thousands of animal athletes that participate in our rodeo events each year, only a very small percentage ever suffer an injury.
 Most injuries are minor and life-threatening injuries are extremely rare.

-As a PRCA-sanctioned event, we adhere to PRCA rules governing animal welfare.
-In addition, our Animal Care Committee continually reviews and improves methods to prevent injury to animals and to see that those that sustain even the most minor injuries are given complete care throughout the event.
+As a PRCA sanctioned event, we adhere to PRCA rules governing animal welfare.
+In addition, our Animal Care Sub-Committee continually reviews and improves methods to prevent injury to animals and to see that those that sustain even the most minor injuries are given complete care throughout the event.

 Cheyenne Frontier Days does not condone animal abuse.
-Our Animal Care Committee follows strict PRCA guidelines as well as state and local laws on animal care and treatment.
+CFD follows strict PRCA guidelines as well as state and local laws on animal care and treatment.
 Our policy is that anyone at CFD who violates those guidelines should be fined or penalized appropriately.

 Rodeo is an athletic competition, and like any athletic event, injuries can happen.
-We do our best to prevent them and to treat them when they happen, but we can’t prevent them entirely.
+We do our best to prevent them and to treat them when they happen, but as with any professional sport, we can’t prevent injuries entirely.